khanrahan/go-to-frame-number/README.md

-# Find and Replace in Text Timeline FX
+# Go To Frame Number

 Plugin for Autodesk Flame software.